What is ADHD in children?

 Your GP may assess your child’s health and treat any issues.
 They may review your child’s iron levels and diet, check for sleep issues and help you improve your child’s sleep hygiene.

-What will my GP do in the future?
+What will my GP do in the future for my child's ADHD?

 Your GP may check in with you and your child often to see how they are going.
 If your child has new speech and language problems, your GP may refer your child for a developmental assessment.